-- 23 (1) A person must not use or consume liquor in a public space. - (2) Subsection (1) does not apply to: - (a) designated picnic areas during posted hours; - (b) licensed premises; and - (c) entertainment districts. - (3) While in an entertainment district, a person must: - only consume or serve liquor in a non-glass container approved by the City Manager for use in the entertainment district; - (b) not remove liquor purchased in an entertainment district from the entertainment district; and - (c) leave the entertainment district if directed to do so by the City Manager or a bylaw enforcement officer.
+(1) " vape " means to inhale or exhale the vapour produced by a vaping product; and (m) " vaping product " has the same meaning as defined in the Tobacco, Smoking and Vaping Reduction Act , SA 2005, c T-3.8.
+ALCOHOL 23 (1) A per son must not use or consume liquor in a public space.
+(2) Subse ection (1) does not apply to: (a) designated picnic areas during posted hours; (b) licensed premises; and (c) entertainment districts.
+(3) While e in an entertainment district, a person must: (a) only consume or serve liquor in a non-glass container approved by the City Manager for use in the entertainment district; (b) not remove liquor purchased in an entertainment district from the entertainment district; and (c) leave the entertainment district if directed to do so by the City Manager or a bylaw enforcement officer.
+CONTROLLED SUBSTANCES 24 (1) - son must not visibly possess, display, use, or consume a blled substance in a public space.
+(2) servic ection (1) does not apply to supervised consumption es, as defined in the Mental Health Services Protection Pation , Alta Reg 114/2021.
+SMOKING 25 (1) A per son must not smoke or vape: (a) inside a building; (b) on a patio; (c) inside a vehicle for hire, as defined in the Vehicle for Hire Bylaw, Bylaw 17400, or transit vehicle;

-CONTROLLED SUBSTANCES

-- 24 (1) A person must not visibly possess, display, use, or consume a controlled substance in a public space. - (2) Subsection (1) does not apply to supervised consumption services, as defined in the Mental Health Services Protection Regulation, Alta Reg 114/2021.